Marty Supreme: Background and development

-Safdie's interest in table tennis began in his youth, as his grandparents often had "eccentric Jewish immigrant Lower East Side characters", playing the sport at their house.
-In 2018, his wife and executive producer on the film, Sara Rossein, bought a copy of Marty Reisman's 1974 autobiography The Money Player, thinking Safdie would enjoy it.
+Josh Safdie's interest in table tennis began in his youth, as his grandparents often had "eccentric Jewish immigrant Lower East Side characters" playing the sport at their house.
+In 2018, Safdie's wife and executive producer on the film, Sara Rossein, bought a copy of table tennis player Marty Reisman's 1974 autobiography The Money Player, thinking Safdie would enjoy it.
 Safdie was in conversations with Timothée Chalamet at the time, as they had recently become friends, and presented him the project by focusing on Reisman's physical similarities to the actor.
-Chalamet accepted the role and began taking ping pong lessons that same year.
-At the film's world premiere at the 2025 New York Film Festival, Safdie stated in his introduction that Marty Supreme "was written for [Chalamet] and his essence and his soul."
+Chalamet accepted the role and began taking table tennis lessons that same year.
+Chalamet named Robert Rossen's The Hustler (1961) and Martin Scorsese's The Color of Money (1986) as references for the film.

-In December 2023, Timothée Chalamet stated in an interview that his next project was a ping-pong related film.
-By July 2024, Variety confirmed the project was Marty Supreme, to be directed by Josh Safdie, his first solo project since The Pleasure of Being Robbed in 2008.
-Safdie wrote the script with Ronald Bronstein, based on professional table tennis player Marty Reisman, though "sources close to the production" called the story "a fictionalized original, rather than a biopic".
+In December 2023, Chalamet said his next film would involve table tennis.
+By July 2024, the project was confirmed as Marty Supreme, to be directed by Safdie, his first solo project without his brother Benny since The Pleasure of Being Robbed (2008).
+Safdie and Ronald Bronstein wrote the script based on Reisman's life, though "sources close to the production" called the story "a fictionalized original, rather than a biopic".
+They wrote backstories for every person that appeared on the film.
+The film was produced by Central Pictures and IPR.VC in addition to A24.

-According to Variety, the budget is between $60-70 million, surpassing Civil War (2024) as A24's most expensive film.